Philipp137/Philipp137.github.io/index.markdown

 ## News

+- **[Apr.
+2023]** Front Transport Reduction has been accepted for publication in J. Sci.
+Comput.!
+Last milestone of my PhD!
 - **[Feb.
 2023]** Quantum links on a ladder?
 Published in PRD [[PDF](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.107.L031504)]
 - **[Feb.
 2023]** New exciting research: "Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation" [[PDF](https://arxiv.org/pdf/2302.01391.pdf)]
 - **[Dec.
 2022]** My PhD viva takes place on the 13.12, 16h00 at Ma 415 in TU-Berlin [[INFO](https://Philipp137.github.io/assets/other/invite_PhD_Krah.pdf)]